nicoidominguez/nicoidominguez.github.io/_pages/resources.md

 ## Lectures

-Here I'll put the materials from the lecture I've designed to teach <<Introduction to Data Science and Machine Learing with Python>> at Universidad de Piura, Peru (_forthcoming 2023-II_).
+Here I'll put the materials from the lecture I've designed to teach "Introduction to Data Science and Machine Learing with Python" at Universidad de Piura, Peru (_forthcoming 2023-II_).